Sofia: Top 10 Things to do

 4Marvel at the 1700 year old St George Rotunda Church

-5See iconic socialist art at the Museum of Socialist Art
+5See iconic socialist art at the Museum of Art from the Socialist Period

 6Wander round Borisova Gradina